-It wasn’t that long ago that people used to have to put up with missing teeth… Smiling with a hand over their mouth, getting food stuck in between every time they eat and possibly putting up with headaches and other jaw joint or biting problems as a result of a lost tooth.
+It wasn’t that long ago that people used to have to put up with missing teeth… Smiling with a hand over their mouth, getting food stuck in between teeth every time they eat, and possibly putting up with headaches and other jaw joint or biting problems as a result of a lost tooth.

 In recent years tooth replacement has become far easier with the advent of dental implants.
 Coupled with this dental bridges have improved with technology also making them a beautiful false teeth option.